 CUPS is affiliated with Carnegie Mellon CyLab.
-Our research is funded by grants from the National Science Foundation, the Army Research Office, Fundacao para a Ciencia e Tecnologia (FCT) Portugal under a grant from the Information and Communications Technology Institute (ICTI) at CMU, Microsoft, DG Foundation, The Privacy Projects, and Google.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or any of our other funders.
+Our research is funded by grants from the National Science Foundation, the Army Research Lab, Microsoft, and Google.
 Wombat Security Technologies, Inc. is commercializing some of the technologies we developed.

 News and Events

 Our privacy engineering masters program has graduated its first class.
 Alumni have accepted jobs at Google, Oracle, Adobe, and Ebay.
 Applications for fall 2015 are due in January.

 We are participating in the ARL Collaborative Research Alliance on cybersecurity

 Videos from our June 27, 2014 Workshop on the Future of Privacy Notice and Choice are now available

 Check out the July 2014 edition of our lab newsletter, The Saucer.

 The Symposium on Usable Privacy and Security (SOUPS 2015) is July 22-24, 2015 in Ottawa, Canada